 Supreme Court of Texas current emergency orders

-Replaces the 37th Emergency Order.
-Renews the Texas Eviction Diversion Program, a statewide rental assistance program intended to avoid evictions for tenants behind on rent.
+Replaces the 39th Emergency Order.
+Renews, until December 1, 2021, the Texas Eviction Diversion Program, a statewide rental assistance program intended to avoid evictions for tenants behind on rent.
 Among other items, the order allows an eviction proceeding to be abated by agreement for 60 days, requires courts to provide tenants with information about the program, and makes court records for participants confidential while eviction cases are delayed.

-Replaces the 38th Emergency Order; Permits courts to modify or suspend deadlines and procedures through October 1; Allows courts to continue to use reasonable efforts to hold proceedings remotely with certain actions required.
+Replaces the 40th Emergency Order; Permits, until December 1, 2021, courts to use video and teleconferencing methods in civil and criminal cases; Allows justice and municipal courts to suspend or modify certain deadlines; Allows courts to continue to use reasonable efforts to hold proceedings remotely with certain actions required.

 Office of Court Administration Guidance